NetApp-openstack-dev/openstack-docs/source/glance/deployment_choice/section_glance-image-types.rst

 .. note::

    Use of the ``QCOW2`` image format is recommended for ephemeral disks due to its inherent benefits when taking instance snapshots.
-Use of

 .. note::